 Not sure if you're ready for ERP?
 Take this quiz to find out

-Pitfall # 5: Production Processed Not Clearly Defined
+Pitfall # 5: Production Processes Not Clearly Defined

 In order for an ERP system to map the processes in your company, the current processes must be clearly and thoroughly documented.
 Process modeling is complex, so sufficient time should be allocated for this important preliminary work.